 Amazon Affiliate Disclosure: I may earn commissions on purchases made through links in this post.

 The First Degree Fitness Pacific Challenge AR rowing machine combines aluminum, steel, and acrylic parts in its construction.
 The front part of the frame which sustains the water tank is steel.
 This also stands for the small rear stabilizer.

 The seat’s rail, however, is made of heavy-duty anodized aluminum.
 This material not only is highly resistant to corrosion, but it also promotes a very smooth movement for the seat.
 The seat rail has a user weight capacity of 300 lbs (136 kg).
 It’s long enough to accommodate users up to 6’7″ (201 cm), allowing a full and healthy leg extension.

 The machine is relatively large, especially lengthwise.
 It’s 77.8″ (197 cm) long and 20.9″ (53 cm) wide.
 It’s also recommended to allow at least two feet of clearance on each side and at the rear for safe operation.

 But on the other hand, the unit can be stored vertically, resting on the metallic front guard of the water tank.
 When stored in a vertical position, its footprint is 20.1″ x 20.9″ (51 x 53 cm).
 Also, the water can remain inside the tank when the unit is stored vertically.

 Despite its weight, the machine is moveable, especially when it’s already assembled.
-It’s front base features two small wheels which facilitate its relocation.
+Its front base features two small wheels that facilitate its relocation.